White House demands 'robust' international probe into COVID-19 origins

 Psaki highlighted "great concern" over "misinformation" from "some sources in China".

+READ: US to escalate tracking of COVID-19 variants as confirmed cases top 25 million

-Earlier this month, a team of experts from the World Health Organisation, or WHO, arrived in Wuhan after repeated delays to probe the virus's origins.
+Earlier this month, a team of experts from the World Health Organization (WHO) arrived in Wuhan after repeated delays to probe the virus's origins.

 But former US president Donald Trump supported a theory that the virus could have instead originated in a lab at the Wuhan Institute of Virology, something China rejects.